pearlroys/Multinational-retail-data-centralisation/README.md

 As our primary and foreign keys are settled and data are clean, we can start writing queries in our database.

-1. How many stores do the business have and in which countries?
+1. How many stores does the business have and in which countries?
 ```
 select country_code,
 	count (*)